s9y/s9y.github.io/docs/faq/index.md

 When you have ensured all the things mentioned, you can click on the Upgrade button.

 If you encounter any errors on the next page, write them down carefully and go to ask the Serendipity Forums for help.
-Most errors happen, if your SQL user does not have sufficient privileges, or one of the mentioned files could not be written.
+Most errors happen if your SQL user does not have sufficient privileges, or one of the mentioned files could not be written.

-If you are upgrading from Serendipity versions older than 1.2, you might need to instruct your browser to clear your currently set Cookies for your Blog so that you can properly re-login.
-You might also want to flush your browser's cache (CSS, images, javascripts) after upgrading to make sure, the new files get loaded properly.

 #### My upgrade failed! (or: I cannot change permissions of my files)